moj-analytical-services/user-guidance/source/documentation/tools/create-a-derived-table/dbt-athena-upgrade-guidance.md

 - running `sqlfluff` with the `--ignore=templating` option.
 - `seeds` S3 location has changed (this does not effect any references to `seeds`)

-To set up for testing you will need to checkout this branch, uninstall the old adapater and rerun the requirements files to update your local `venv` with the correct versions.
+To set up for testing you will need to checkout this branch, uninstall the old adapter and rerun the requirements files to update your local `venv` with the correct versions.
 In Terminal (with your `venv` active) in the root directory run the following to pull the latest from `main`, switch to `dbt-athena-update` and update your `venv`:

 ```
 git switch main